-Management hired an investment banker in January 2010 to raise an additional \$3-\$5 million in new equity with an interim closing of up to \$500,000 expected by March 31, 2010.
-Although our ability to raise this new capital is in substantial doubt we received \$725,000 through private placements of equity and convertible debt in 2009, and our April 1, 2009 510(k) clearance from the FDA to authorize us to market and sell our FMS products is being received very positively.
+Although management has hired investment bankers to raise capital in the past, with little success, we continue to work with a number of consultants and advisors to raise up to \$3 million by the end of 2011.
+Although our ability to raise this new capital is in substantial doubt we received \$825,000 and \$725,000, respectively, through private placements of equity and convertible debt in 2010 and 2009, and our April 1, 2009 510(k) clearance from the FDA to authorize us to market and sell our FMS products is being received very positively.
 If the Company is successful in raising at least \$3 million in new equity we will have sufficient capital to operate our business and execute our business plan for at least the next 12 months.
 If the Company raises the additional capital by issuing additional equity securities its shareholders could experience substantial dilution.